-12 RESPONSIBLE CONSUMPTION AND PRODUCTION In order for Didriksons to be able to continue to produce products, we must constantly develop our production processes.
-This is necessary in order to minimise our environmental and health footprint.
+In order for Didriksons to be able to continue producing products, we must constantly develop our production processes.
+This is necessary to minimise our environmental and health footprint.
 Extending the product life of the garments we make is also part of Didriksons' responsibility.

 We work closely with our partners to achieve a more sustainable production process.
 We are present and train our suppliers and subcontractors to ensure they comply with applicable laws and chemical requirements.
-In order to reduce our environmental impact with regard to materials, we constantly strive to increase our use of more sustainable materials and water-saving dyeing processes.
+In order to reduce our environmental impact with regard to materials, we constantly strive to increase our share of more sustainable materials and water-saving dyeing processes.
 One initiative aimed at achieving more circular products is ensuring that part of our product range is prepared for recycling in the future.
-In the sections entitled "Responsible production" and "Social issues - including human rights and anti-corruption", we provide more information about our projects and activities in relation to goal number 12.
+In the sections entitled "Responsible production" and "Social and governance - including human rights and anti-corruption", we provide more information about our projects and activities in relation to goal number 12.